nurpais/fastapi-vite/README.md

 **Error "Manifest not found":**

-- Make sure you built the frontend: `cd frontend && npm run build`
+- Make sure you built the frontend: `cd frontend && yarn build`
 - Check the manifest path in `main.py`

 **Styles not applied:**